How to change the expiration time of links for email address confirmation in MediaWiki

 Was this answer helpful?

-- How to enable and disable email authentication in MediaWiki
+- How to reset and change user passwords in MediaWiki